Alexussybaka/MGDL/README.md

 Welcome to the PathFindingProject!

-Initially it was planned to be as it is called a path finding project, but throughout a little jhourney I was creating path finding scripts, I learned how to use Debug.DrawLine() function and started vbisualising various mathematical and geometrical things using this function.
+Initially it was planned to be as it is called a path finding project, but throughout a little journey I was creating path finding scripts, I learned how to use Debug.DrawLine() function and started visualising various mathematical and geometrical things using this function.

 My project contains these scripts: